felipefr/ddfenics/README.md

 - run: sh install.sh 1
 - activate the conda environment: conda activate <ddfenics_environment>
 - run: sh install.sh 2
-- launch jupyter: jupyter-lab in right parent folder
+- launch jupyter: jupyter-lab in the desired parent folder

 Obs: You can run step by step the bash script in order to have full control of eventual errors in the installation.

-Obs: Make sure your PYTHONPATH variable contains the root directory in which you cloned DDFenics.
-By default, the anaconda installation does not take into consideration the OS path.
-You can add a .pth (any name) file listing the directories into ~/miniconda/envs/ddfenics_tutorial/lib/python3.8/site-packages.
-You can also add the directories you want into spyder (Tools > PYTHONPATH), if you decide to use it.
+Obs: Note that the script automatically add into the PYTHONPATH the root directory in which you cloned DDFenics.
+This is done by adding a .pth file (any name) with a list of directories in ~/miniconda3/envs/ddfenics/lib/python3.8/site-packages.
+You can also add the directories ''by hand'' in spyder (Tools > PYTHONPATH) or sys.path.insert(..., '...folder...') in your source files.

 Obs: Command to convert python notebooks to python files (if you prefer not use jupyter-lab): jupyter nbconvert --to script file.ipynb

 ## Basic Usage (refer to tutorial for a clean explanation)

-The usage mimetises the basic framework of fenics by defining Data-driven equivalents of the LinearVariationalProblem and LinearVariationalProblem objects (see https://fenicsproject.org/pub/tutorial/html/._ftut1018.html), respectively DDProblem and DDSolver.
+The usage mimetises the basic framework of fenics by defining Data-driven equivalents of the LinearVariationalProblem and LinearVariationalSolver objects (see https://fenicsproject.org/pub/tutorial/html/._ftut1018.html), respectively DDProblem and DDSolver.
 Additionally the DDProblem object depends on a Data-driven material, which is defined by an instance of a DDMaterial.
 The output of the DD solver also contains the mechanical and neighrest projections (in the material database) states, which are instances of DDFunction (just a derived class of the dolfin Function to facilitate some needed domain-specific operations )